fluencelabs/sqlite/Readme.md

 # SQLite

-Sqlite fork ported to WebAssembly.
+Sqlite fork ported to WebAssembly and adapted for the Fluence network.

 # How to build